MMA "Stick" Welding: What is Open Circuit Voltage (OCV) ?

-OCV works in a similar way to Hot Start function in that a “higher” OCV improves the ease of electrode ignition, which is especially advantageous when using difficult-to-run electrodes such as low hydrogen.
+OCV works in a similar way to Hot Start function in that a “higher” OCV improves the ease of electrode ignition (and also helps to maintain a strong/stable arc), which is especially advantageous when using difficult-to-run electrodes such as low hydrogen.

 How is OCV different from Welding Voltage?